 Almost 50 years later, I realize that Mr. Mac McBain was an angel sent to help a little boy bring some joy back into a family that had experienced tragedy.
 It was all he could do.

 I gave that present to my mom on Christmas Day.
 She smiled when she opened it.
 One of the first smiles I remember from her in a long time.
 Now I know it didn’t make everything ok and my mom wasn’t instantly happy again.
 But as a young boy, it was all I had to offer.

 Angels… every once in a while.

 I believe that God allows it to happen just enough in our lives to allow us to keep faith in a loving God and the ability to hold on to the hope for a better world.

 My angel that year was Mr. McBain.
 He made the difference in a little boy who just wanted to make his mother happy once again.

-My thoughts are upon you sir… I will never forget you and that day.
-It made December 25, 1970 feel a little bit more like Christmas.
+My thoughts are with you, sir… I will never forget you and that day.
+It made December 25, 1970, feel a little bit more like Christmas.

 Merry Christmas Everyone.